VariateHQ/variate-docs/react/core-concepts.md

 ## Tracking

-Tracking events can be done from any component by calling the track method.
-Event types can be a `revenue` type or a `custom` type and can have extra value passed to them.
+Tracking events can be done from any component by calling the track method on variate.
+Event types can be either a `revenue` or `custom` type and can have extra data passed to them.

 ```jsx
 ...